-When you're out for a run your mind can venture into strange - and occasionally interesting - territory.
-Here's a selection of running reflections our members have had while out and about.
-Some are amusing, some are quite philosophical and some are a bit weird.
+What do you think about when you're running?
+When you're out and about your mind can venture into strange and interesting territory.
+Here's a selection of running reflections that our members have had while out and about.
+Some are amusing, some are quite philosophical, and some are a bit weird.

 If you have something you'd like to share then log in or register and send it our way.

 "Think I'm running with perfect form; look at myself as I pass shop window; hang head in shame."

 "When I'm out for a run I sometimes start thinking about a race and start speeding up"

 "If I wasn't injured so much I'm pretty sure I would be Olympic champion by now"

 "Why didn't I put vaseline on my nipples?
 Why?"